bikeshaving/crank/website/documents/guides/07-lifecycles.md

 renderer.render(<KeyboardListener />, document.body);
 ```

+The `cleanup()` method is also useful for refactoring teardown logic.

 ## Catching Errors

 It can be useful to catch errors thrown by components to show the user an error notification or to notify error-logging services.
 To facilitate this, Crank will cause `yield` expressions to rethrow errors which happen when rendering children.
-You can take advantage of this behavior by wrapping your `yield` operations in a `try`/`catch` block to catch errors caused by children.
+You can take advantage of this behavior by wrapping your `yield` operations in a `try` / `catch` block to catch errors caused by children.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";